11 min read

 Leadership Security Manager, Director of Security, CISO Various senior roles → Security Manager → Director → CISO

-Career guides often miss this: the cybersecurity industry isn't just practitioners, it's a massive ecosystem of vendors, solution providers, MSSPs, and consultancies that need every business function staffed by people who understand security.
-The global cybersecurity market is projected to reach $679 billion in 2024 and exceed $1 trillion by 2027 (Gartner), creating thousands of roles that combine business expertise with security domain knowledge.
+Career guides typically miss this: the cybersecurity industry isn't just practitioners.
+It's a massive ecosystem of vendors, solution providers, MSSPs, and consultancies that need every business function staffed by people who understand security.

-Role Category Key Positions What You Do Salary Range
+Role Category What You Do Salary Range

 Why consider vendor-side roles?

-• Accelerated learning: You gain exposure to diverse customer environments and security challenges
+• Accelerated learning: You gain exposure to diverse customer environments and security challenges across industries.

-• Industry expertise: Deep product knowledge transfers to consulting or enterprise security roles
+• Industry expertise: Deep product knowledge transfers to consulting or enterprise security roles later.

-• Networking advantage: Regular interaction with CISOs, security teams, and industry analysts builds valuable connections
+• Networking advantage: Regular interaction with CISOs, security teams, and industry analysts builds valuable connections.

 Entry pathways into vendor roles:

-• The "translator" advantage: The ability to explain complex security concepts to non-technical audiences is highly valued across all vendor business functions.
+The ability to explain complex security concepts to non-technical audiences is highly valued across all vendor business functions.
 If you can bridge technical and business communication, you have a competitive edge.

 Deep Dive: Non-Technical Career Tracks